Search

 PARTNERS

-East End Stories is part of our three-year project The People’s Gallery, which is opening up our archives to share histories of engaged film and photography in East London.
-The project is supported by Oxford House, Mulberry Secondary School, the University of Westminster and the Centre for Research and Education in Arts and Media, and Hollie Price, Lecturer in Film and Television Studies, University of Keele through the Arts and Humanities Research Council.
+East End Stories was also part of The People’s Gallery, which is opening up our archives to share histories of engaged film and photography in East London.
+The project has been supported by Oxford House, Mulberry Secondary School, the University of Westminster and the Centre for Research and Education in Arts and Media, and Hollie Price, Lecturer in Film and Television Studies, University of Keele through the Arts and Humanities Research Council.

 Photograph: Participants at the Battle of Cable Street mural, November 2024.